onKTun/onKTun/README.md

 # Hey there, I'm Kevin! 👋

-I'm a highschool student planning on majoring in computer science!
+I'm a student at UC Berkeley majoring in EECS.

 ## 🤔 Details